 Time for a quick night cap in the Royal Promenade before bed.
 I liked the Rising Tide where the entire bar and all those in it, elevate between the Royal Promenade deck and Central Park.
 It moves very slowly so it is a lovely experience and you can see what’s happening in both decks.
 You don’t miss any of the action!
 We also ordered a drink from the bionic bar were the ‘staff’ are efficient but somewhat lacking in personality!!
 The kids found it fascinating and although it is a bit gimmicky, you can’t deny the innovation is incredible.

 You can’t deny the overall innovation is incredible.
-It seems that the development of Harmony was led by imagination and thankfully not the budget!
-It’s not only the size of Harmony of the Seas that is mind blowing, it is whats on board.
+It seems that the development of Harmony of the Seas was led by imagination and thankfully not the budget!
+It’s not only the size of the cruise ship that is mind blowing, it is whats on board.
 It is colossal and of course not for everyone.
 If you want non stop action with an excellent choice of dining and entertainment, then I think you will not find better at sea, or even on land for that matter.
 The attention to detail, like the miniature sun loungers, show how much they care about keeping the younger clientele happy too.
-So I think the answer to the question: Does the largest, newest, most innovative ship at sea live up to the hype?
+So I think the answer to the question: Does one of the largest and most innovative cruise ships at sea live up to the hype?
 In a word.
 Absolutely!